GuptaAnna/15418Project/README.md

 ./run -t numThreads -b bucketMultiplier -m moves -s size
 ```

 - _numThreads_: The number of threads working on the algorithm.
-The default value of 0 runs the sequential implementation.
+If the flag is omitted, the sequential implementation is ran.
 An input
     greater than 0 runs the parallel version.
-- _bucketMultiplier_: If running the parallel version (numThreads > 0), the program will allot _bucketMultiplier_ number of priority
+- _bucketMultiplier_: If running the parallel version, the program will allot _bucketMultiplier_ number of priority
     queues per thread.
 The default value is 1.
 - _moves_: The system will begin with the goal board and perform _m_ randomly generated moves.
 A greater _m_ signifies a more randomized board.
 - _size_: The width of the board.
 The default value is 3.